 The AICS closely monitors student attendance on a daily basis; this includes being late for class.
-The school is legally obliged to report absences to Bureau Leerplicht (Truancy office) of the municipality where the student is registered.
+The school is legally obliged to report unapproved absences to Bureau Leerplicht (Truancy office) of the municipality where the student is registered.

-In case of illness, parents/guardians are responsible for informing the school by email before 8.30 a.m.
+In case of illness, parents/guardians are responsible for informing the school on a daily basis by using the parent portal before 8.30 a.m.

-In case of expected lates/absences (doctor's/dentist appointments), parents/guardians are responsible for informing the school in advance.
+In case of expected lates/absences (doctor's/ dentist appointments), parents/guardians are responsible for informing the school in advance by using the parent portal.